-During the 11 years prior to this work, he had been an academic administrator and/or instructor at Macalester College, Saga Daigaku (Japan), and the University of Michigan.
-At Michigan, he teaches at the schools of Law, Information, and Education, as well as at the Ford School of Public Policy and the Ross School of Business.
-He is currently chair of the University of Michigan's Council for Disability Concerns and is on the board of the Rudolf Steiner School of Ann Arbor.
+During the 11 years before this work, he had been an academic administrator and/or instructor at Macalester College, Saga Daigaku (Japan), and the University of Michigan.
+At U-M, he teaches at the schools of Law, Information, and Education as well as at the Ford School of Public Policy and the Ross School of Business.
+He is currently chair of U-M's Council for Disability Concerns and is on the board of the Rudolf Steiner School of Ann Arbor.